jxsanchez/fvhcc-activities/README.md

 ### Mystery Word Game

-Generates a random word from a random category.
+Players guess a random word from a random category.

-Category is given to encourage players to think about words that fit the category.
+- Category is given to encourage players to think about words that fit the category.
-Players are given 10 incorrect guesses to figure out the word.
+- Players are given 10 incorrect guesses to figure out the word.
-Game ends once the word is guessed correctly or there are 0 guesses left.
+- Game ends once the word is guessed correctly or there are 0 guesses left.

 ## Available Scripts